adnammit/movieAppV1/README.md

 * CSS overhaul: consolidate css for movies and search

 ### Feature List:
+* click poster to see full-size (opens as link in new window now -- change to just make it a big modal)
 * add filter by genre
 * add [uNoGS](https://rapidapi.com/unogs/api/unogs) to query whether or not a movie is available on netflix
 * add [bechdel test api integration](https://bechdeltest.com/api/v1/doc)